risk-searcher/lua-graphql-parser/README.md

 ### `GqlParser.Operation:getRootFields()`

 Within the operation (i.e. a query or a mutation), return the list of root fields.
 Note, it usually should only have ONE root field but it does not necessary need to be.
-The return value is a list of `Gql.RootField`
+The return value is a list of `GqlParser.RootField`

 Example:
 ```